-It’s about time that we patients became aware of the ways your thyroid therapy guidelines have become derailed from thyroid science and are rooted in prejudice rather than proof.
+It’s about time that we patients became aware of the ways your thyroid therapy guidelines have become derailed from thyroid science and are rooted in tradition and prejudice rather than evidence and science.

 Your inevitable backlash against patients

-We’re inspiring the inevitable resistance from those of you who strongly adhere to a rigid, outdated and narrower paradigm.
+We’re inspiring the inevitable resistance from those of you who strongly adhere to a rigid, outdated and narrow TSH-obsessed paradigm.

-It’s causing stress on doctors like you who are used to more patient compliance when treating other medical conditions.
+We’re a source of workplace stress for doctors like you who are used to more patient compliance when treating other medical conditions.

 Your first reaction is to adhere even more religiously to the guidelines, resorting to reactionary and self-defensive positions.

 Your next reaction, if you feel very threatened, annoyed and angry, is to lash out against your own patients.
 First you lash out in the privacy of your office where nobody can witness your hateful behavior except the victim.
 Next, if you receive encouragement from peers at the water cooler when you roll your eyes at your naive thyroid patients, you then feel safe to take your anger into the public forum.

 You are now doing everything you can to diminish your patients’ experiential knowledge, scientific insight, rational intelligence and self-defensive motives so that you can boost and defend your own professional status.

 You’ll say we’re gullible Googlers swayed by snake-oil salesmen touting the benefits of desiccated thyroid for weight loss purposes rather than health benefits, or that we just got this crazy idea because a friend on Facebook is taking T3 hormone.